Graduate Degree Programs & Requirements

 Doctoral students at Washington University are required to demonstrate proficiency in algebra, real analysis, complex analysis, and geometry.
 Most students satisfy these requirements by taking a yearlong (two-semester) course in each subject, capped by a final exam that serves as a "qualifier."
 Students with strong backgrounds may be excused from some of these courses.

 Typically, it takes two years for a student to complete the written qualifying exam phase of the program.
-By the end of the second year, the student usually has some idea of which area of specialization to choose.
+By the end of the second year, the student usually has some idea of which area of mathematics to choose.
 By that time the student is also acquainted with several faculty and feels comfortable asking one to direct his/her research.

 Once the qualifying exams are passed and a thesis advisor engaged, the next step in the program is for the student to prepare a "minor oral presentation" and a "major oral presentation."
 Topics for these orals are chosen in consultation with their thesis advisor, and culminate in two public lectures.
 These should be completed by the end of the year following completion of the written qualifying exams as well as satisfying their language requirement.